i-Demo/atm-management/README.md

 ## 🚀 Features
 - View a list of ATMs
-- Search ATMs by name
+- Search ATMs by by name, manufacturer, type, or serial
 - Add new ATM records
 - Edit existing ATM details
 - Delete ATM records
+- Skeleton
+- Implement error handling for failed API requests.
 - Form validation with error messages

 ## 🛠️ Technologies Used